danieljulia/instagram_capture/README.md

 - Open the browser and create a set
 You can add several tags for each set

-- Then you can begin to parse a set using the button or the command line
+- Then you can begin to parse a set using the button or the command line (better)

 index.php cron parse id

 where id is the set id

-- When parsing a set, the previously running sets will stop (not inmediatly but after a few minutes), this is to prevent overload in the calls
+- When parsing a set, the previously running set will stop (not inmediatly but after a few minutes), this is to prevent overload in the calls

+- You can export data using the export section or directly from database

 Agreements
 ----